stjohnson14/1_Excel_Homework/README.md

   * The standard deviation of the # of backers.

-I also provided some analysis on my findings within the excel worksheet.
+I also provided some analysis on my findings within the excel worksheet: